Ankit8544/Ankit8544/README.md

 - 👋 Hi there, I’m Ankit
 - 👀 I’m interested in Data Analytics
+- 🌱 I’m currently learning tools like Excel, MySQL, Power BI
-- 🌱 I’m currently learning tools like Excel, Python, MySQL, Machine Learning, Neural Networks, Deep Learning, Big Data, Power BI
+- 🌱 I’m currently learning Technologies like Python, Machine Learning, Neural Networks, Deep Learning, Big Data
 - 📫 How to reach me ankitkumar875740@gmail.com
 <!---
 Ankit8544/Ankit8544 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.